Structural Sign Herdability in Temporally Switching Networks with Fixed Topology: MOTIVATION AND PROBLEM STATEMENT

-Although we obtain useful algebraic conditions by analyzing the controllability matrix for $\mathcal{SS}$ herdability of temporally switching networks, the analysis becomes considerably more tedious and complex than in the static case, especially for large graphs.
-For illustration, consider the digraph shown in Fig.\ref{main di}(\subref{Temp_H}).
-The controllability matrix associated with this digraph under temporal switching for two snapshots is given below:
+The controllability matrix analysis for \(\mathcal{SS}\) herdability in temporally switching networks becomes considerably more complex than in the static case, particularly for large graphs.
+For illustration, consider the digraph in Fig.~\ref{main di}(\subref{Temp_H}), whose controllability matrix for two snapshots is given below.

 The auxiliary coefficients $\sigma_i$ in the controllability matrix are defined as: